rss2023/web-prod/_information/authorinfo.md

 <u>Note</u>: Like the original submission, no arbitrary page limits are placed on your camera ready paper.
 As a rule: *it should contain material that has undergone peer review, or be in response to the requests that arose during the review process.*  This may mean your paper may be a bit longer than your submitted manuscript in most cases, this to be an additional page or so.
 Use this additional freedom responsibly.

-How to access everything:

-* Login to CMT at [https://cmt3.research.microsoft.com/RSS2021/](https://cmt3.research.microsoft.com/RSS2021/)
-* Make sure your role is “Author”
-* Click on “Create Camera Ready Submission” in the “Actions” column for each of your accepted papers.
-* You will be taken to a new screen where you can modify:
-    1. The title and abstract
-    2. Names and ordering of authors
-    3. Upload files: a camera-ready PDF
-    4. Submission requires acknowledgement of assent to the author agreement.

-You can upload newer versions of these files until the deadline.
-If there additional complexities, for example in getting your surname alphabetized correctly, please email the [Program Chair](mailto:dshell@tamu.edu).

 {% comment %}